gardener/landscaper-examples/helm-deployer/helm-repo-protected/README.md

 # Loading a chart from a protected helm chart repo

-Prerequisites:
+This example demonstrates the deployment of a helm chart that is pulled from a protected helm chart repository and then deployed with helm on a target cluster.

-- Namespace `example` contains a target with name `my-cluster`.
-As an alternative you can adjust the target name in the installation.
+The scenario uses the following resources on the Landscaper cluster, all in the same namespace `example`:

-- Namespace `example` contains a context with name `helm-repo-protected` which contains the authentication data for the protected helm chart repository.
-See [context.yaml](context.yaml).
+- A target `my-cluster` containing the kubeconfig of the target cluster where the echo-server is being deployed.

-The installation deploys an echo server.
+- A [context `helm-repo-protected`](context.yaml) which contains the authentication data for the protected helm chart repository.

-The deployment is **not** done with helm.
+- An [installation `helm-repo-protected`](installation.yaml), which references the target, the context, and the blueprint of component `github.com/gardener/landscaper-examples/helm-deployer/helm-repo-protected`.
-The helm chart is read from a **protected helm chart repository**.
+  The [deploy item](blueprint/deploy-execution.yaml) of the blueprint in turn references resource `echo-server-chart` of the [component descriptor](component-descriptor.yaml), which contains the access data of the helm chart.